EddieHubCommunity/support/README.md

   - [Open source tips from EddieBot](./docs/tips)

 - **How to look for an open-source project to contribute?** Check [Finding Open Source Projects](./docs/tips/finding-open-source-projects.md)

+## Our Pledge

+We take participation in our community as a harassment-free experience for everyone and we pledge to act in ways to contribute to an open, welcoming, diverse and inclusive community.

+If you have experienced or been made aware of unacceptable behaviour, please remember that you can report this.
+Read our [Code of Conduct](https://github.com/EddieHubCommunity/support/blob/main/CODE_OF_CONDUCT.md).